hoffmangroup/mccf1/README.md

 # An example

-Suppose you are evaluating a binary classification model.
-In your test set, you have the actual values and the predicted values.
-Let's use *actualVector* to represent the vector of actual values and *predictedVector* to represent the vector of predicted values.
+To run MCC-F1Curve, you first need to have a vector of actual values and a vector of predicted values.
+I will use the following code to simulate an example.
+I will use beta distribution to simulate the predicted value vector.

+  actual <- c(rep(1, 1000), rep(0, 10000))
+  predicted <- c(rbeta(300, 12, 2), rbeta(700, 3, 4),rbeta(10000, 2, 3))

-First, run our package MCC-F1Curve.
+Secondly, run our package MCC-F1Curve.

-Then you can use the function mccf1_calcu the corresponding MCC-F1 metric and the best threshold of the prediction, or the function mccf1_plot to plot the MCC-F1 curve.
+Then you can use the function mccf1_calcu the corresponding MCC-F1 metric and the best threshold of the prediction.

-	result <- mccf1_calcu(actualVector, predictedVector)
+	result <- mccf1_calcu(actual, predicted)

 	result$metric

-	result$bestthreshold

-	mccf1_plot(actualVector, predictedVector)

-A more detailed example is in the file "example_generator.r".
+	result$bestThreshold

+You can change the fold when calculating MCC-F1 metric.

+  mccf1_calcu(actual, predicted, fold = 50)

+You can also use mccf1_plot to plot the corresponding MCC-F1 curve

+	mccf1_plot(actual, predicted, .title="the MCC-F1 score curve (example)")

+You can save the pdf file of the image to a specified folder

+  mccf1_plot(actual, predicted, .title="the MCC-F1 score curve (example)",
+           .curveFileName="/users/ccao/Pictures")

 ## Contacts ##